 \subsubsection{Quasi-affine transformations}

-We now interpret \Cref{eq:samesidesystem} and \Cref{eq:oppositesidesystem} geometrically. \Cref{lem:transformations} shows that the effect of a homography on chirality is determined by the hyperplane it sends to infinity and its position relative to the camera centers and world points.
+We first interpret \Cref{eq:samesidesystem} and \Cref{eq:oppositesidesystem} geometrically. \Cref{lem:transformations} shows that the effect of a homography on chirality is determined by the hyperplane it sends to infinity and its position relative to the camera centers and world points.
 The last row of a $4\times 4$ matrix $H$ representing a homography is the normal vector $\mathbf{h}$ of an oriented hyperplane in $\R^4$.
+By \Cref{lem:signed reconstruction}, a projective reconstruction of $\mathcal{P}$ can be made chiral by a homography only if it can be signed.
+Therefore, we may assume without loss of generality that we are starting with a signed reconstruction.

-The second conditions of \Cref{eq:samesidesystem}, $(\mathbf{h}^\top \mathbf{c}_i) (\mathbf{h}^\top \mathbf{c}_j)\si_{ik}\si_{jk} > 0$, express that the camera centers should all be in the same (open) half-space given by $\mathbf{h}$.
-The first conditions of \Cref{eq:samesidesystem}, $(\mathbf{h}^\top \mathbf{q}_k) (\mathbf{h}^\top \mathbf{c}_i)\si_{ik} \ge 0$, say that the (possibly resigned by $\sigma_{ik}$) world points and camera centers also lie in the same half spaces of this oriented hyperplane (or, in case of equality, combined with the second conditions, the world point lies on the hyperplane).
+Given a signed reconstruction, the second conditions of \Cref{eq:samesidesystem}, $(\mathbf{h}^\top \mathbf{c}_i) (\mathbf{h}^\top \mathbf{c}_j)\si_{i}\si_{j} > 0$, express that the camera centers should all be in the same (open) half-space given by $\mathbf{h}$.
+The first conditions of \Cref{eq:samesidesystem}, $(\mathbf{h}^\top \mathbf{q}_k) (\mathbf{h}^\top \mathbf{c}_i)\si_{i} \ge 0$, say that the (possibly resigned by $\sigma_i$) world points, and camera centers, also lie in the same half spaces of this oriented hyperplane (or, in case of equality, combined with the second conditions, the world point lies on the hyperplane).
 Hence, these conditions encode a linear separation condition on the given points in $\R^4$, which can be checked via linear programming.
-The geometric interpretation of the inequalities in \Cref{eq:oppositesidesystem} is analogous: In this case, the (possibly resigned) world points lie in the opposite closed half-space defined by $\mathbf{h}$ to the the camera centers.
+The geometric interpretation of the inequalities in \Cref{eq:oppositesidesystem} is analogous: the (possibly resigned) world points lie in the opposite closed half-space defined by $\mathbf{h}$ to the camera centers.

-Hartley presents this geometry in terms of {\em quasi-affine transformations} in both \cite{hartley1998chirality} and \cite[Chapter 21]{HartleyZisserman2004}.
+Hartley presents this geometry in terms of {\em quasi-affine transformations} in \cite{hartley1998chirality} and \cite[Chapter 21]{HartleyZisserman2004}.
 In \cite[Definition 21.3]{HartleyZisserman2004}, a homography $H$ is said to be quasi-affine with respect to a set $\mathcal{X} \subseteq \R^4$, with elements having last coordinate $1$, if no point in the convex hull of $\mathcal{X}$ is sent to infinity by $H$.
 We observe that this is equivalent to saying that $\mathbf{h}$, the last row of $H$, lies in $\interior K_\mathcal{X}^\ast$ or $\interior K_{-\mathcal{X}}^\ast$.
 To accommodate infinite points, we make a more general definition of a quasi-affine transformation.